Getting to Know Brooks Berndt, the UCC’s Environmental Justice Minister

 Berndt’s second book is Cathedral on Fire!: A Church Handbook for the Climate Crisis.
 In the book, Berndt focuses attention on the unique and vitally needed gifts that churches can offer to the climate movement while also offering field-tested actions for congregations to take.
 About the book, the Rev. Dr. Gerald Durley declared, “As one who marched with Dr. Martin L. King, Jr., this book captures the motivating emotional and spiritual feelings we had during the Civil Rights Movement.
 We felt ‘the urgency of now,’ and that is what this book does for the reader.”

 As the Minister for Environmental Justice, Berndt led the way in the issuing of the UCC’s 2020 report entitled “Breath to the People: Sacred Air and Toxic Pollution” which identifies 100 of the nation’s super polluters and how their toxic emissions threaten communities and children, especially in places such as Houston, Louisiana’s Cancer Alley, and Ohio’s Lake Erie coast.
 Berndt writes and edits an environmental justice newsletter called The Pollinator, while co-hosting monthly Creation Justice Webinars which have featured everyone from the climate scientist Katherine Hayhoe to Senator Cory Booker.
-During Berndt’s time at the national setting, the UCC received a Climate Leadership Award from Eco-America for its advocacy work, while the World Council of Churches nominated the UCC’s Environmental Justice program for a UN Prize.
+During Berndt’s time at the national setting, the UCC received a Climate Leadership Award from Eco-America for its advocacy work, the World Council of Churches nominated the UCC’s Environmental Justice program for a UN Prize, and the American Climate Leadership Summit jointly awarded $10,000 to the UCC’s Environmental Justice Program and the People’s Justice Council as a finalist for the 2021 American Climate Leadership Award.

 Commentaries Written by Berndt